SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/radenwight_maestro.md

 ##### End Effect

-**Effect:** At the end of their turn, the maestro can take 5 damage to end one save ends effect affecting them.
+At the end of their turn, the maestro can take 5 damage to end one save ends effect affecting them.
 This damage can’t be reduced in any way.

 ---